 Mr. Kelley asked about the "illegal subdivision" mentioned earlier, and Mr. Bubar said it was a lot line adjustment.
 Mr. Behrendt said the first plan is actually the old subdivision from 2018 and it can be seen there.
-Mr. Sievert said he took Doucette's plan (2018), which is recorded, and produced an existing conditions plan; he said he had nothing to do with easements which were Doucette and between Doug Clark and the Gangwers.
+Mr. Sievert said he took Doucette's plan (2018), which is recorded, and produced an existing conditions plan.
+He said he had nothing to do with easements which were produced by Doucette Survey and were between Doug Clark and the Gangwers.